 Relay team must consist of at least two members (one person CANNOT compete in all three legs of a relay).
 A relay team will be assigned one bib number: the swimmer will pick up the swim cap and timing chip, the biker will pick up the bike number and helmet stickers and the runner will pick up the bib number.
 Relay teams will transfer the timing chip and ankle strap at their transition spot in the transition area.
 Relay members don’t have to stay in that area during the entire race, but you must transfer your chip there!
 All three relay members will receive a finisher medal.
 (Please have a team members come to the finish for their medals).

-We’ll award the top-3 men and women of each race and pull them from the Age Group Results.
-Then the top-5 age-group finishers in the Sprint and Olympic and top-3-age group finishers in the Super Sprint in 5 year age groups will be awarded.
-Age groups are 5-year: 20-24, 25-29, etc.) Top 3 relays in the Sprint and Olympic will be awarded.
-See the schedule for the approximate time of the awards celebrations.
+We’ll award the overall top-3 men and women of each race and pull them from the Age Group Results.
+Then the top-3 age-group finishers in the Half Iron, Sprint and Top 3 Half Iron Relays will be awarded.
+Age groups are 5-year: 20-24, 25-29 etc. See the schedule for the approximate time of the awards celebrations.
 All finishers will receive a medal.

 During the race spectators can enjoy the beautiful Nolte State Park that has a swimming beach, child's play area (which will be open!) public restrooms, picnic tables, and a great race to watch!
 Spectators can enjoy a hot meal for a suggested donation of $5 a person - $10 a family. (registered athletes and volunteers eat for free).
 Lunch will start at about noon.